pensnarik/pgtemplate/README.md

 ## Example docker-compose.yml

 The only mandatory argument is a name of a database.
-You should prefix variable with 'INSTALL_' to pass it inside the container.
+You should prefix variable with `INSTALL_` to pass it inside the container.
 Variable which stores database name is called `INSTALL_DATABASE_NAME`.

 ```